King Kamehameha Day Parade in Honolulu: Floral Floats, Pa'u Riders, and Where to Watch with Kids

 The King Kamehameha Day Floral Parade rolls through Honolulu and Waikiki on June 13, 2026, with pa'u riders, floral floats, and the Royal Court.
 Here is how to watch it with kids.

 If your kids have never seen a pa'u rider in full regalia on a flower-draped horse, the King Kamehameha Day Floral Parade is the event that fixes that.
 The parade rolls through downtown Honolulu and Waikiki on Saturday, June 13, 2026, starting at 9 a.m. from Iolani Palace and finishing at Kapiolani Park around 11 a.m.
-It is free, and it is one of the most distinctly Hawaiian events you can see all year.
+Free.
+And it is one of the most distinctly Hawaiian events you can see all year.

 The Event Overview

 King Kamehameha Day honors Kamehameha I, the chief from the Big Island who unified the Hawaiian islands into a single kingdom in 1810.
-The holiday was established by his great-grandson, King Kamehameha V, in 1871 - making it one of the oldest continuously celebrated holidays in Hawaii.
+The holiday was established by his great-grandson, King Kamehameha V, in 1871.
+One of the oldest continuously celebrated holidays in Hawaii.
 The Floral Parade is the headline event, and the format has barely changed in over 100 years.

-The parade includes pa'u riders (women on horseback in long flowing skirts representing each Hawaiian island, with each island represented by a specific color and flower), the Royal Court, hula halau performing along the route, marching bands from local high schools, civic clubs, and a string of magnificent floral floats.
-The pa'u riders are the part that genuinely stops you in your tracks - the horses are completely covered in fresh flower lei, and the riders' skirts are 12 yards of fabric pinned with hundreds of flowers.
+The parade includes pa'u riders (women on horseback in long flowing skirts representing each Hawaiian island, each one assigned a specific color and flower), the Royal Court, hula halau performing along the route, marching bands from local high schools, civic clubs, and a string of magnificent floral floats.
+The pa'u riders are the part that genuinely stops you in your tracks.
+The horses are completely covered in fresh flower lei, and the riders' skirts are 12 yards of fabric pinned with hundreds of flowers.
+Auntie Kalei knows half the riders.
+She will tell you which one is wearing her grandmother's color combination.

 When and Where

-The 2026 Floral Parade is Saturday, June 13, 2026, starting at 9 a.m..
+The 2026 Floral Parade is Saturday, June 13, 2026, starting at 9 a.m.
 The route runs from Iolani Palace in downtown Honolulu, past Honolulu Harbor and the Prince Kuhio Federal Building, through Kakaako, Ala Moana, and Waikiki, ending at Kapiolani Park.
-The full route is about three miles and the parade takes about three hours end to end.
+Full route is about three miles.
+Parade takes about two hours end to end.

 Street closures begin at 7:30 a.m. in downtown and roll along with the parade.
-Plan your parking accordingly - if you are watching from Waikiki, the parade will not pass your viewing spot until around 10 a.m. or later, but Kalakaua Avenue is closed by 8:30 a.m.
+Plan parking accordingly.
+If you are watching from Waikiki, the parade will not pass your viewing spot until around 10 a.m. or later, but Kalakaua Avenue closes by 8:30 a.m.

 After the parade, the Hoolaulea at Kapiolani Park runs 11 a.m. to 4 p.m. with food, music, hula, and crafts.